cerebral/cerebral/README.md

 - **[Caching and relational state  - 28:40](https://www.youtube.com/watch?v=6W0S2p01Paw)**.
 We are going to handle some really complex stuff.
 A table with pagination and caching in place, but also automatically request users from the servers as we load projects.

+## State of Cerebral and the future
+Cerebral is currently being used to implement a new type of learning platform.
+The platform has been developed over the last year, but with Cerebral the project has been rebuilt from scratch.
+Cerebral is this far performing very well and tweaks and changes will be made until the release of the platform.
+More information on this will be released at a later point.

 ## Cerebral - The abstraction
 Read this article introducing Cerebral: [Cerebral developer preview](http://christianalfoni.com/articles/2015_05_18_Cerebral-developer-preview)